c-layer/contracts/README.md

   - Claims: provides claims based on token balance or generated proofs of ownership
   - Seize: authorize operators to seize any tokens.
 Any seizure will emit a Seize events in the Ethereum history.

-A CToken supply can be managed in two ways:
-  - either through multiple mint operations followed by a finishMinting to prevent further minting
-  - through successives issuing and redeeming.

 Following [ERC-1592](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1592.md), the token contains a rule engine.
 It allows to plug rules which follow the IRule interface implementations.
 Available rules are:
   - YesNoRule: accept or refuse all transfers (used for testing)
-  - FreezeRule: reject sending and receiving for an address or the token until a specified date,
-  - LockRule: lock the token inside or outside a timeframe while allowing some addresses to have either sending or receiving exceptions,
-  - KYCRule: lock all addresses which are not contains within a specified user registry.
+  - UserRule: lock all addresses which are not contains within a specified user registry.
-  - RulesPackage: contains itself a list of sub rules

 ### C-Layer oracle